suhani178/SQL_Journey/Day_04/notes.md

-# Day 04 — DISTINCT & ORDER BY
+# Day 04 — DISTINCT and ORDER BY

-## DISTINCT
+## 1. DISTINCT

-DISTINCT removes duplicate rows from the result.
+DISTINCT removes duplicate rows from the query result.

-Syntax:
+### Syntax

 SELECT DISTINCT column_name
 FROM table_name;

-Example:
+### Example

 SELECT DISTINCT DEPTNO
 FROM EMPLOYEE;

+This returns each department number only once.

+---

-## DISTINCT with Multiple Columns
+## 2. DISTINCT with Multiple Columns

-DISTINCT considers the combination of all selected columns.

-Example:
+When multiple columns are used with DISTINCT, SQL removes duplicate combinations of those columns.

+### Example

 SELECT DISTINCT DEPTNO, JOB
 FROM EMPLOYEE;

+Here, SQL returns each unique DEPTNO + JOB combination.

+Important:
+DISTINCT does not make each column individually unique.
+It removes duplicate result rows based on the selected columns.

+---

-## ORDER BY
+## 3. ORDER BY

-ORDER BY is used to sort the result.
+ORDER BY sorts the result of a query.

-Syntax:
-SELECT column1, column2
-FROM table_name
-ORDER BY column_name;

-## ASC

-ASC sorts values in ascending order.

-Example:
+### Ascending Order

 SELECT *
 FROM EMPLOYEE
 ORDER BY SAL ASC;

-ASC is the default sorting order.
+ASC means ascending order.

+For numbers:
+Small → Large

+For text:
+A → Z

+---

-## DESC
+## 4. Descending Order

-DESC sorts values in descending order.

-Example:
 SELECT *
 FROM EMPLOYEE
 ORDER BY SAL DESC;

+DESC means descending order.

+For numbers:
+Large → Small

+For text:
+Z → A

+---

-## ORDER BY with Text
+## 5. ORDER BY Without ASC or DESC

+If no sorting direction is specified, ASC is the default.

 Example:

-SELECT ENAME, JOB
+SELECT *
 FROM EMPLOYEE
-ORDER BY ENAME ASC;
+ORDER BY SAL;

-Example:
+This is equivalent to:

-SELECT ENAME, JOB
+SELECT *
 FROM EMPLOYEE
-ORDER BY ENAME DESC;
+ORDER BY SAL ASC;

+---

-## ORDER BY with Multiple Columns
+## 6. ORDER BY with Multiple Columns

-Multiple columns can be used for sorting.

-The first column is sorted first.
-If two rows have the same value, the next column is used.

-Example:
+SQL can sort using multiple columns.

+### Example

 SELECT ENAME, DEPTNO, SAL
 FROM EMPLOYEE
 ORDER BY DEPTNO ASC, SAL DESC;

+SQL first sorts by DEPTNO.

+If multiple employees have the same DEPTNO, their salaries are sorted from highest to lowest.

+General syntax:

+ORDER BY column1 ASC, column2 DESC;

+---

-## DISTINCT with ORDER BY
+## 7. DISTINCT with ORDER BY

-Example:
+DISTINCT and ORDER BY can be used together.

+### Example

 SELECT DISTINCT DEPTNO
 FROM EMPLOYEE
 ORDER BY DEPTNO ASC;

+DISTINCT removes duplicate department numbers, and ORDER BY sorts them.

+---

-## WHERE with ORDER BY
+## 8. WHERE with ORDER BY

-WHERE filters the rows and ORDER BY sorts the filtered result.
+WHERE filters rows, while ORDER BY sorts the remaining rows.

-Example:
+### Example

 SELECT ENAME, SAL
 FROM EMPLOYEE
 WHERE SAL > 2000
 ORDER BY SAL DESC;

+The query:

+1. Selects employee names and salaries.
+2. Keeps employees whose salary is greater than 2000.
+3. Sorts the result by salary from highest to lowest.

+---

-## Clause Order
+## 9. Basic Clause Order

-The basic order is:
+For the concepts learned so far:

 SELECT
 FROM
 WHERE
 ORDER BY

-Example:
+### Example

 SELECT ENAME, SAL
 FROM EMPLOYEE
 WHERE SAL > 2000
 ORDER BY SAL DESC;

-## DISTINCT vs ORDER BY

-DISTINCT → Removes duplicate results.

-ORDER BY → Sorts the result.

-WHERE → Filters rows.

-## Key Takeaways

-- DISTINCT removes duplicate results.
-- ORDER BY sorts query results.
-- ASC means ascending order.
-- DESC means descending order.
-- ASC is the default sorting direction.
-- Multiple columns can be used with ORDER BY.
+The query is written as:

-- WHERE filters rows before ORDER BY sorts the result.
+SELECT → FROM → WHERE → ORDER BY